dotswg/dots-requirements/draft-ietf-dots-requirements.md

   attack.

 mitigation:
-: A defensive response against a detected and classified DDoS attack, performed by an entity in the network path between attack sources and the attack target, either through inline deployment or some form of traffic diversion.
+: A defensive response against a detected DDoS attack, performed by an entity in the network path between attack sources and the attack target, either through inline deployment or some form of traffic diversion.
+The form mitigation takes is out of scope for this document.
-  The form mitigation takes is out of scope for this document, but is often deployed in such a way that attack traffic is "scrubbed" from the data stream while allowing other traffic through.
-The term "attack response coordination" synonymous in this document.

 mitigator:
-: A network element or set of network element capable of performing mitigation of a detected and classified DDoS attack.
+: A network element capable of performing mitigation of a detected DDoS attack.

-client:
+DOTS client:
 : A DOTS-aware network element requesting attack response coordination with another DOTS-aware element, with the expectation that the remote endpoint is capable of helping fend off the attack against the client.

-server:
+DOTS server:
-: A DOTS-aware network element handling and responding to messages from a client.
-  The server MAY enable mitigation on behalf of the client, if requested, by communicating the client's request to the mitigator and relaying any mitigator feedback to the client.
-A server MAY also be a mitigator.
+: A DOTS-aware network element handling and responding to messages from a DOTS client.
+The DOTS server MAY enable mitigation on behalf of the DOTS client, if requested, by communicating the DOTS client's request to the mitigator and relaying any mitigator feedback to the client.
+A DOTS server MAY also be a mitigator.

 signal channel:
 : A bidirectional, mutually authenticated communication layer between client